glensouza/cognitive-search-demo/README.md

 4. To make a simple query to the search service, the front end user interface will send a request to the Azure Functions API.
 The Azure Functions API will then send a message to be cache service via an input binding.
 If it is there it returns the result.
 If it is not there, it queries the search service and caches the result for future queries' performace.
 It then returns the user the result.

     ![Option 2.4](./docs/option2.4.drawio.png)

+## Running the applications

+Follow the instructions in this [README](./DEVELOPMENT.md) file to run the application.